-What was the Good Friday Agreement?
+Good Friday Agreement: What does it mean for NI after 25 years?

 Five years later, the Assembly was given back power and in 2007, the British army officially ended its operations in Northern Ireland.

-However, in January 2017, the deal between the main parties in Northern Ireland collapsed - and it has yet to be restored.
+However, in January 2017, the deal between the main parties in Northern Ireland collapsed - and Northern Ireland went without a government for three years.

+In May 2022, elections to the Northern Ireland assembly took place, but as a new government cannot form without the support of parties from both communities all ministers automatically ceased to hold office.

 The region's political parties still disagree and are locked in a stand-off with each other.
 Many people hope that a peaceful, power-sharing arrangement can be reached again soon.

-Although the politicians continue to disagree, there has been no return to the violence once seen in Northern Ireland.
+Although the politicians continue to disagree, there has been a return to the violence seen in Northern Ireland in the past.
 It is a much more peaceful place and many say that's because of the Good Friday Agreement.

+What do young people in Northern Ireland want to see in the future?

+Alex said she would like to see politicians on both sides working together again.